 How We Can Help

-Med1Care Therapy Partner’s experienced therapists are trained in treating balance and gait.
+Med1Care Therapy Partner’s experienced therapists are trained in treating balance and gait, including providing physical therapy for gait and balance.
 Your treatment plan may include assistance with exercises that strengthen the muscles that help you stand, so you can improve stability and lower the risk of falls.
 You may also receive support choosing and using an assistive device that will help you maintain your mobility and quality of life.
 Supplements and medications may also be recommended to improve bone health and reduce the risk of breakage during a fall.
 We will partner with your physician to help you build a road to recovery.

 Call us at 419.866.0555 to schedule a consultation.
 Our specialists will help you chart a course forward.